|

 waves (energies) in the golden proportion, for a pentagonal real

-object cannot form standing waves.
+object (that sticks out) cannot form standing waves.

 you go on a limb and say that brain